Hint mode is switched on Switch off

 How do Brady bonds work?

-Brady Bonds, which are a type of sovereign debt securities, function as a specialized financial instrument primarily denominated in U.S. dollars, although there are lesser-issued versions in various other currencies, such as German marks, French and Swiss francs, Dutch guilders (before the introduction of the euro), Japanese yen, Canadian dollars, and British pounds.
+Brady Bonds, which are a type of sovereign debt securities, function as a specialized financial instrument primarily denominated in U.S. dollars, although there are lesser-issued versions in various other currencies.
 These bonds are characterized by their long-term maturities, making them particularly appealing for investors seeking to profit from spread tightening.

 An equivalent amount of 30-year zero-coupon Treasury bonds further collateralizes Brady Bonds.
-The issuing countries acquire these zero-coupon bonds from the U.S. Treasury, with the maturity of these zeros matching the maturity of the individual Brady Bonds.
+The issuing countries acquire these zero-coupon bonds, with the maturity of these zeros matching the maturity of the individual Brady Bonds.
 These zero-coupon bonds are held in escrow at the Federal Reserve until the respective Brady Bond reaches its maturity date.
 At that point, the zero-coupon bonds are sold to generate the funds required for the repayment of principal to bondholders.
 This mechanism ensures that bondholders receive their principal on the designated maturity date.

 In the unfortunate event of a default by the issuing country, bondholders still have a safeguard in place.
 In such cases, they would receive the principal collateral, which consists of the 30-year zero-coupon Treasury bonds originally held in escrow.
 This provision offers a degree of protection for investors in case of unexpected repayment difficulties by the issuing country.